DanielFloeter/description-list-block/readme.txt

 = Features =
 * Option Enable keycode
-* Add new DT and DD with ENTER key
+* Add new dt and dd with ENTER key
-* Switch between adding new DT and DD with TAB key
+* Switch between adding new dt and dd with TAB key
-* Transforms DT to DD and reverse
+* Transforms dt to dd

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at [Github](https://github.com/DanielFloeter/description-list-block) (If possible with a pull request).